 You might think, that just proves that cable had better programs!!
-Yes, cable did have some channels that I miss such as the History Channel and Discovery Channel.
-But actually, I can get a whole season of a show on those channels for less than the cost of one month of cable.
+Yes, cable did have some channels that I miss such as the History Channel and AMC.
+But actually, I can now purchase a whole season almost any show on those channels for less than the cost of one month of cable.
 So why don’t I?
 Why do I watch less TV now?

 Channel Surfing: The Quest for Something Better to Watch